Limited flights from UAE begin as governments seek to extract citizens from Middle East

 With more than 102,000 Britons having registered their presence in the region, the U.K. government was exploring various options, including a possible evacuation, Foreign Secretary Yvette Cooper told Sky News.

-The Gulf’s shimmering and globalized cities depend on a steady flow of flights carrying foreigners – both tourists and resident workers – and cargo to keep their economies humming.
-That's fueled the growth of Gulf airline brands like Emirates, Qatar Airways and Etihad Airways, and turned their hubs into some of the world's busiest airports.

-Dubai International Airport handled a record 95.2 million passengers last year, cementing its status as the world’s busiest airport when measured by international travel.
-It’s second only to Hartsfield-Jackson Atlanta International Airport overall.

-Schreck reported from Bangkok.
-AP writers Kirsten Grieshaber in Berlin, Karel Janicek in Prague, Sam Magdy in Cairo, Mustakim Hasnath in London, Niniek Karmini in Jakarta, Matt Sedensky in New York, Rio Yamat in Las Vegas and Josh Funk in Omaha, Nebraska, contributed to this report.
+Schreck reported from Bangkok and Yamat reported from Las Vegas.
+Contributing to this report were AP writers Kirsten Grieshaber in Berlin; Karel Janicek in Prague; Sam Magdy in Cairo; Mustakim Hasnath in London; Niniek Karmini in Jakarta; Matt Sedensky in New York; Sam Metz in Ramallah, West Bank; and Josh Funk in Omaha, Nebraska.